-- 1. Students will develop a strong understanding of major issues in the field of Canadian federalism by attending lectures, engaging with class activities and participating in brief discussions during the lecture hours. - 2.
+- 1. Students will develop a strong understanding of major issues in the field of Canadian political parties and elections by attending lectures, engaging with class activities and participating in brief discussions during the lecture hours. - 2.
 Students will strengthen their research skills and written communication skills by producing an interesting and relevant written essay outline and final essay.
 The essay outline and essay will interrogate a topic of their choice assigned by the professor and make a persuasive argument about said topic.

 3. Students will develop analytical skills and communication skills by writing a take-home final exam at the end of the term.
-The exam will require students to think broadly about key themes of Canadian federalism and tie together information from across multiple weeks of the course.
+The exam will require students to think broadly about key themes of Canadian political parties and elections and tie together information from across multiple weeks of the course.